Featured On-Demand Webinar: Accelerate Software Compliance With AI Watch Now >>

 Jtest keeps track of which of the affected tests have been run, which have passed, and which have failed, making it easy for the developer to determine which tests still need to be run, or which tests have failed and need to be addressed.
 Once all tests have been run and are passing, the developer knows that it’s safe to commit their code and move on.
 Jtest supports projects that are in Git or SVN source control and can be run from popular IDEs (Eclipse, IntelliJ).

 Parasoft Jtest optimizes unit test execution during the CI process and can integrate seamlessly into projects that use either Maven or Gradle as their build system, to get immediate feedback on changes.
 Without this capability, bad code changes would introduce regressions not caught as quickly or that would interfere with work being done by other team members.
-Jtest identifies which code has changed since the baseline build (i.e. the last nightly build), determines which tests need to be run to exercise that code, and then runs just that subset of tests.
+Jtest identifies which code has changed since the baseline build (for example, the last nightly build), determines which tests need to be run to exercise that code, and then runs just that subset of tests.
 This workflow enables teams to set up CI jobs that only run tests based on the most recent code changes, shrinking the amount of time it takes to run a CI job from hours to minutes.

 Parasoft Jtest automatically correlates test execution data with test coverage data, and identifies which tests need to run, based on the code currently being developed.
 Users save time without having to run unnecessary tests, and teams benefit from immediate feedback during development and after code check-in.

 Parasoft Jtest’s Impacted Unit Tests view in the IDE shows developers which tests need to be run to verify changes that have been made locally in their IDE.
-Developers often don’t know which tests to run to validate code changes, so they either check their code in without running any tests (a very bad practice), or they run only one or two tests that they know about (which easily misses some), or they run all of their tests (which wastes time).
+Developers often don’t know which tests to run to validate code changes, so they either check their code in without running any tests (a very bad practice), or they run only one or two tests that they know about (which easily misses some), or they run all their tests (which wastes time).
 Instead, with Parasoft Jtest, impacted tests are immediately identified and can be automatically executed.
 Checked-in code becomes more stable since it has been thoroughly tested prior to check-in.